shahen94/rpm-limiter/README.md

-# ⏱️ rpm-limiter
+# ⏱️ rpm-queue

-A lightweight, zero-dependency **rate limiter and queue manager** built in TypeScript. `rpm-limiter` helps you run functions at a controlled rate per minute — ideal for APIs with rate limits such as OpenAI, Gemini, or VertexAI.
+A lightweight, zero-dependency **rate limiter and queue manager** built in TypeScript. `rpm-queue` helps you run functions at a controlled rate per minute — ideal for APIs with rate limits such as OpenAI, Gemini, or VertexAI.

 > ✅ Supports both synchronous and queued execution based on Requests Per Minute (RPM).